linuxfrorg/linuxfr.org/README.md

 LinuxFr.org
 ===========

-LinuxFr.org is a french web site speaking of Linux and Free Software.
+LinuxFr.org is a French-speaking website about Free software / hardware / culture / stuff.

 This git repository is the rails application that run on LinuxFr.org.